Hrochův Týnec

 Hrochův Týnec is a town in Chrudim District in the Pardubice Region of the Czech Republic.
-It has about 2,300 inhabitants.
+It has about 2,200 inhabitants.
+The town is located in the Svitavy Uplands on the Novohradka River.
+The main landmark of the town is the Hrochův Týnec Castle.

 Administrative division

 Hrochův Týnec consists of five municipal parts (in brackets population according to the 2021 census):